Xamarin.Forms XAML Basics

 There is not yet a visual designer for generating XAML in Xamarin.Forms applications.
-All XAML must be hand-written, but there is a XAML Previewer.
-Programmers new to XAML might want to frequently build and run their applications, particularly after anything that might not be obviously correct.
+All XAML must be hand-written, but you can use [XAML Hot Reload(~/xamarin-forms/xaml/hot-reload/index.md) in Visual Studio 2019 or Visual Studio for Mac to view your screen designs as you edit them.
 Even developers with lots of experience in XAML know that experimentation is rewarding.

 XAML is basically XML, but XAML has some unique syntax features.
 The most important are:

 These features are not XML extensions.
 XAML is entirely legal XML.
 But these XAML syntax features use XML in unique ways.
 They are discussed in detail in the articles below, which conclude with an introduction to using XAML for implementing MVVM.

 This article assumes a working familiarity with Xamarin.Forms.
 This article also assumes some familiarity with XML, including understanding the use of XML namespace declarations, and the terms element, tag, and attribute.